linroger/FinanceCompendium/II. Economics/International/International Finance/Lecture Notes on International Finance/Lecture Notes on International Finance chapters/09 Portfolio Choice Asset Demand.md

 In this section, we consider a two-tier demand system that Koijen and Yogo [2020], Jiang, Richmond, and Zhang [2022c,d] use to study the international financial market.
 We consider a simplified case in which there are only two countries and two asset classes.

-In this model, we assume that the investors make two sequen-
+In this model, we assume that the investors make two sequential decisions.

-tial decisions.
 First, they allocate their wealth across different asset classes indexed by  $\ell$ , which we refer to as short-term bonds ( $\ell = 1$ ) and equities ( $\ell = 2$ ) in this note.
 Second, within each asset class, they allocate their wealth across different issuer countries indexed by  $\iota$ .
 As such, investor country  $n$ 's demand for the asset in class  $\ell$ , issuer country  $\iota$  has a nested-logit structure:

 $$
 x_{n, t} (\iota , \ell) = x_{n, t} (\ell) \cdot x_{n, t} (\iota | \ell),